 The Baron's ideology was that the competition itself was more important than the winning, as he articulated: "The important thing in life is not the triumph but the struggle, the essential thing is not to have conquered but to have fought well."

-In thanks for all the tremendous entertainment the Olympics have brought us down the years, today we're drinking an Olympic, a delicious cocktail with cognac and freshly squeezed orange juice.
+In thanks for all the tremendous entertainment the Olympics have brought us down the years, today we're drinking an Olympic, a delicious cocktail from the 1920s with cognac and freshly squeezed orange juice.

 Mathematician, codebreaker, computing pioneer, and the father of artificial intelligence, Alan Turing was born in Maida Vale, West London this day in 1912.